Skye Blake here, your intrepid detective, with important information I’ve discovered to help you find a natural flea treatment for your cat.

 Since commercially prepared store-bought “natural” products are already diluted and have been tested by their manufacturers, they save you the trouble of figuring out the proper dosage and dilution rates for your cat.

 Discover more about the various types of commercial “natural” products at “Natural Flea Remedies You Can Buy“.

 Always ask your veterinarian what products are good for your particular kitty and how to use them.

 If you have a young kitten, sick or senior cat, you have to be extra careful choosing what to use for a flea treatment.

-It’s an important point that you can find out more about at “How to Kill Fleas on Kittens, Senior, and Sick Cats”.
+Discover more about safe and effective treatments for them at “How to Kill Fleas on Kittens, Senior, and Sick Cats”.

 Homemade Flea Treatments

 There are books and websites giving recipes and instructions on making various flea and tick repellents from things you have at home, (e.g., lemons, vinegar, lavender, etc.)

 They claim these are effective for killing and/or repelling insects, but I’ve found no scientific studies or data either confirming or refuting these claims.